odehabuzaid/reading-notes/README.md

 by effort, strategies, facing challenges and learning from our mistakes.
 ##### To keep my self in a growth mindset :

-- accept having a foxed mindset.
+- accept having a fixed mindset.
 - dont be an instant gratification monkey.
 - Speed is not important